 Hearing loss is another common issue for older adults: the National Institute on Deafness and other Communication Disorders (NIDCD) estimates that one-third of people 65-74 have it, and roughly half the people 75 or older.

-Usually troublesome hearing loss is treated with hearing aids.
+Usually hearing loss is treated with hearing aids.
 However, those are rarely covered by health insurance, and can be expensive.
-Check the buying guides linked below and talk with your health care team to find the best solution.
+Check the buying guides linked below and talk with your health care team to find the best solution; also ask around for programs that subsidize or help to pay for them.

 Our sense of taste is directly connected to our sense of smell, and changes to one will also affect the other.
-There are several different possible factors; for more information, see:
+A COVID infection isn't the only cause for loss of taste and smell - those could be caused by several different possible reasons.

 Numbness or losing the sense of touch could have many possible causes.
 Some of the most common are neuropathies (nerve damage), especially to our hands and feet (peripheral neuropathy).